There isn’t much new math in here. Just some semi-practical things we can do with it.

 These two lines would replace the one theCam.position= line:

-mvSpd should be large enough that normal spins are instant, but a camera put out in Cleveland would have a fast zoom to where it should be in the orbit.
+mvSpd should be large enough that normal spins are instant, but a camera sent out to Cleveland would take a second or two to zoom back.

 We can change arrow lengths pretty well with normalizing and scaling.
 But some